nexusCFX/2520A1/CIS3110/A1/README.txt

 The shell allows for the use of output and input redirection from files, along with a single level of piping between two programs.
 This fulfills the requirements for section 2 functions.

 The shell also supports using the cd command to change directories.
+It does not support any other section 3 functionality.

 Limitations / Issues: